General Terms and Conditions

-6.2 The transmission of contents to third parties or the production of copies to third parties in a way not covered by the GTC is prohibited, unless the seller has consented to the transfer of the contractual license to third parties.
+6.2 The transmission of content to third parties or the production of copies to third parties in a way not covered by the GTC is prohibited, unless the Seller has consented to the transfer of the contractual license to third parties.

 7) Reservation of Proprietary Rights

 If the Seller provides advance deliveries, he retains title of ownership to the delivered goods, until the purchase price owed has been paid in full.